BiAPoL/AMHCT_Bio_Image_Analysis_2025/docs/napari_apoc_omero_workflow/workflow_creation.md

 ![](apoc_omero_2.png)

-Click on "Display Groups" and check the "RegBioMed" group to get access to the images you will be using during the course.
+Click on "Display Groups" and check the "RegBioMed" group and "All Members" to get access to the images you will be using during the course.
 On the left pane, you should be able to expand the "RegBioMed" group and see the Project "Segmentation with ML" and 2 Datasets.

 ![](apoc_omero_3.png)